sdegutis/sdegutis.github.io/blog/creating-cpp-hello-world.md

 11. Realize that about 50% of the keybindings do absolutely unrelated things
 12. Learn that comment-lines doesn't work if the first line is whitespace

+## Visual Studio Code integration

+1. Give up on using Visual Studio entirely and install VS Code
+2. Find the tasks.json fix so you don't have to open VS Code from dev-prompt
+3. Install the C++ and CMake extensions for VS Code
+4. Note that these extensions point out that Visual Studio is basically better
+5. Add a questionable launch.json to debug the exe that CMake auto-updates or something

 ## Alternative: *not* using Visual Studio

 1. Uninstall Visual Studio from the Installer